mrloop/mrloop.github.com/_posts/2020-08-21-web-ext-react.markdown

 categories: [JavaScript, ReactJS]
 ---

-I wanted to write a [WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for Firefox and Chrome in [ReactJS](https://reactjs.org), with little configuration in the simplest possible manner.
-I couldn't find any guides or instructions online so this is the setup I used. [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) is the recommend tool for creating new single page applications in React.
+I wanted to write a [WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for Firefox and Chrome in [ReactJS](https://reactjs.org), with little configuration in the simplest possible manner, using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and [web-ext](https://github.com/mozilla/web-ext), I couldn't find any guides or instructions online so this is the setup I used. [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) is the recommend tool for creating new single page applications in React.

 Lets create an app, first make sure you've got [Node.js](https://nodejs.org/en/) installed then: